-Changes to Medicare for 2018 include new ID cards that don't display your Social Security number and should be sent out in June.
+Changes to Medicare for 2018 include new ID cards that don't display your Social Security number and should be sent out in starting this june.
 See example below.

 Call me or sign up for updates that could affect you: 480-970-3430

 Known as Part A and Part B, Original Medicare is nationwide healthcare for US citizens age 65 and over, or who have certain disabilities.
-Part A is free to most beneficiaries, while Part B has a $134 monthly premium (for most people) and a $183 annual deductible for 2018.
-Original Medicare covers only about 80% of healthcare costs.
-Most people choose to obtain additional insurance to cover this gap.
+Part A is free to most beneficiaries, while Part B has a $134 monthly premium (for most people); however, see Other Information below, for income-adjusted Part B costs.
+There is also a $183 annual deductible for Part B for 2018.
+Original Medicare covers only about 80% of healthcare costs. so most people choose to obtain additional insurance to cover this gap.